Kr4is/FragGeneScan/README.md

 #### 1. Untar the downloaded file "FragGeneScan.tar.gz".
 This will automatically generate the directory "FragGeneScan".

-#### 2. Make sure that you also have a C compiler such as "gcc" and perl interpreter.
+#### 2. Make sure that you also have a C  and MPI compiler such as "mpicc" and perl interpreter.

 #### 3. Run "makefile" to compile and build excutable "FragGeneScan"
 ~~~